-She depicts green faces gazing upwards, symbolizing the evolution of the soul and the quest for enlightenment.
-The color green in the faces is symbolic of green grass, green fields, green leaves, green trees, green fruits and vegetables, and the green in Mother Nature.
+The color green in some of these faces is symbolic of green grass, green fields, green leaves, green trees, green fruits and vegetables, and the green in Mother Nature.
 That green is a symbol of the prosperity of the Universe and the “Hope,” the hope of something better than what “appears” right now in front of our eyes.
 This is the hope that she tries to transmit in her paintings.

 See the painting “Hope” below.

-In addition, she has been influenced by Paul Gauguin, Odilon Redon, Jose Mejia Vides, Armando Solis, Dante Gabriel Rossetti and Edward Burne-Jones.
-Her art has also been dramatically influenced by Paul Cezanne, Van Gogh, Claude Monet, Pierre-Auguste Renoir, Georges Seurat and their impressionist and pointillist brushstrokes, as she uses short, bold and thick brushstrokes herself, evidenced in her painting series entitled “Lord” and “Lord, The Garden of Eden.
+Other artists that she has admired throughout her life are Odilon Redon, Paul Gauguin, Claude Monet, Pierre-Auguste Renoir, and Georges Seurat, especially because of their impressionistic and pointillistic brushstrokes, as she also uses short, bold and thick brushstrokes herself, evidenced in her painting series entitled “Lord” and “Lord, The Garden of Eden.
 (See below).
 This painting depicts a solitary figure in a peaceful forest which is a symbol of what she calls “a Place of Peace,” and a metaphor for the inner peace that can be found within each person’s soul.
 So, this forest is not an actual place, but an ideal place, and that is why she uses symbols to describe states of mind or feelings.
 In this case she is aiming to depict the feeling of peace and serenity.

-She paints primarily in oil and her colorful paintings resemble the brilliant color of mosaics, stained-glass windows and sacred illuminated manuscripts which became her fascination since being a student at Washington University.
-Later, her fascination for stained-glass windows grew as she visited Notre Dame, Chartres Cathedral in France and the National Cathedral in DC.
+She paints primarily in oil and her colorful paintings resemble the brilliant color of mosaics, stained-glass windows and the sacred illuminated manuscripts of ancient world religions, which became her fascination since she was a student at Washington University.
+Later, her fascination for stained-glass windows grew, as she visited Notre Dame, Chartres Cathedral in France and the National Cathedral in D.C.
 She began using geometric shapes and fragmentation in the paintings to mimic the fragmentation of stained-glass windows, as is evident in her painting called “Adam and Eve.”
-(See Gallery- “Imaginary”) She depicts faces gazing and looking upward to the sky, looking to the light, the ideal.
-These faces are usually three in number and represent different stages of consciousness, the unfolding process of the soul.
-(See “Hope” in Gallery- “Imaginary”).
+(See below).

 She has been painting, making murals and teaching art to children and seniors in Washington, D.C., since 1992.
 She realized that her destiny was to come back “home” to D.C. and make her art career in the District of Columbia, the Nation’s capital, and not in New York.